zachleat/zachleat.com/web/_posts/2021-01-30-fluid-images.md

   {% image nebulaImage.attrs nebulaImage.optionsTwoWidths %}
 -->

 Now, my usual take was to pop some `width: 100%` CSS on that thing and call it a day. `width: 100%` CSS forces the image to fill up the width of the container.
+This overrides any `[width]` attribute you have set.
 This has the downside that the image can outgrow it’s own dimensions and can appear blurry.

 _Each case below uses a 200×200 image in both a `150px` container (to shrink) and a `300px` container (to grow)._